-And the Republican party itself, which could have pulled the plug on his presidency at any time but has chosen instead to back him through every major controversy, no matter how extreme.
+And the Republican party itself, which could have pulled the plug on his presidency at any moment but has chosen instead to back him through every major controversy, no matter how extreme.

 In other words, being tough on Trump and tough on the causes of Trumpism are two very different things.

-The alternative Democratic strategy is clear: the party needs to destroy Trump politically by reminding his supporters, and the US electorate at large, of what a catastrophic fraud he is.
+The alternative Democratic strategy is clear: the party needs to destroy Trump politically by reminding his supporters, and the US electorate at large, that he is a fraud.

 In 2016, Trump stormed Washington promising to “drain the swamp.”